Evermore: Critical reception

 Evermore received critical acclaim upon release.
 On Metacritic, which assigns a normalized score out of 100 to ratings from publications, the album received a weighted mean score of 85 based on 29 reviews, indicating "universal acclaim".

 Swift's songwriting received unanimous praise.
 Reviews from The Independents Helen Brown, The Guardians Alexis Petridis, Stereogums Tom Breihan, and The Sydney Morning Heralds Lancaster Brodie lauded the character studies as intricate for depicting complex emotions with well-written stories, while those from Spins Bobby Olivier and NMEs Hannah Mylrea highlighted Swift's command of language, focusing on her wordplay and turn of phrase.
 Jon Pareles from The New York Times opined that the character studies of Evermore were more extensive than those in Folklore, and Patrick Ryan of USA Today thought that the imaginary world of Evermore was richer and "more spellbinding".
 Alan Light of Esquire considered Swift's songwriting mature and "even literary".
 A less enthusiastic review came from The Atlantics Spencer Kornhaber, who wrote that there were imprecise and self-indulgent metaphors that could have been edited.

 Reception of the production and sounds was not as uniformly positive.
-On a positive side, multiple critics regarded Evermore as musically riskier and more experimental than Folklore, such as Light, Breihan, and Mylrea; several considered Evermore a better record than Folklore thanks to this greater musical reach, including Olivier, Zaleski, and Entertainment Weeklys Maura Johnston.
-There were compliments that deemed the production choices nuanced and meticulous from Pareles and Rolling Stones Claire Shaffer.
+On the positive side, multiple critics regarded Evermore as musically riskier and more experimental than Folklore, such as Light, Breihan, and Mylrea.
+Some considered Evermore a better record than Folklore thanks to this greater musical reach, including Olivier, Zaleski, and Entertainment Weeklys Maura Johnston.
+There were compliments from Pareles and Rolling Stones Claire Shaffer, who deemed the production choices nuanced and meticulous.
 Billboards Jason Lipshutz and Pitchforks Sam Sodomsky contended that the production choices complemented Swift's lyrics, while Clashs Shannon McDonagh wrote that Evermore built on what worked on Folklore to greater success.
-Samdosky and Varietys critic Chris Willman also praised Swift's expressive and agile vocals; the latter opined that the impressionist narratives fully "come into focus on second or third listen".
+Sodomsky and Varietys critic Chris Willman also praised Swift's expressive and agile vocals; the latter opined that the impressionist narratives fully "come into focus on second or third listen".

 Some critics were more reserved in their praise.
 Brown, Breihan, and Robert Christgau contended that it took time for the melodies to fully draw the listeners in.
-Several reviews regarded Evermore as a sequel to Folklore and thus it was not as impactful as its predecessor, although they upheld the quality of the songcraft; these included Wilson, Hyden, and Neil McCormick of The Daily Telegraph.
+Multiple reviews regarded Evermore as a sequel to Folklore, and thus it was not as impactful as its predecessor, although they upheld the quality of the songcraft; these included Wilson, Hyden, and Neil McCormick of The Daily Telegraph.
 The Globe and Mails Brad Wheeler contended that Evermore was not as tuneful as Folklore but was more "album-oriented" and had a timeless quality.
 Kitty Empire of The Observer opined that the muted production "smears Vaseline on [Swift's] otherwise keen lens".
-Mikael Wood of the Los Angeles Times felt that while there were several "incredible songs", many Evermore tracks sounded like leftovers of Folklore, with unfinished experiments both musically and lyrically.
-In an outright negative review, Chris Richards of The Washington Post criticized the "indie" label and contended that while Folklore was surprising, Evermore turned out lyrically subpar, with "Marjorie" as the exception.
+Mikael Wood of the Los Angeles Times felt that while there were "some incredible songs", many Evermore tracks sounded like leftovers of Folklore, with unfinished experiments both musically and lyrically.
+In an outright negative review, Chris Richards of The Washington Post criticized the "indie" label and argued that while Folklore was surprising, Evermore turned out lyrically subpar, with "Marjorie" as the exception.